brainglobe/brainglobe-atlasapi/README.md

 # 7       FRP1         68          Frontal pole, layer 1
 ```

-Each brain region can also be access by the acronym, e.g. for primary visual cortex (VISp):
+Each brain region can also be accessed by the acronym, e.g. for primary visual cortex (VISp):

 ```python
 from pprint import pprint